Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Proof of Theorem 2: Hereditary Sharpness of the Tightened Sawtooth Relaxation

 \begin{observation} It holds $ \PIP|_{\bm \alpha_I = \ubmalpha} = \hPIP \cap \cPIP $, and the formulation $ \PIP $ is hereditarily sharp if and only if both $ \hPIP $ and $ \cPIP $ are sharp. \end{observation}

-\textbf{Sharpness of $\hPIP$.} This holds directly from \cite[Theorem 3]{Beach2020-compact}: the theorem establishes hereditary sharpness of the sawtooth approximation~\eqref{eq:sawtooth-approx}, which has the same upper-bounding constraints on $ \y $ as~\eqref{eq:sawtooth-relax-tight}.
+\textbf{Sharpness of $\hPIP$.} This follows directly from \cite[Theorem 3]{Beach2020-compact}: the theorem establishes hereditary sharpness of the sawtooth approximation~\eqref{eq:sawtooth-approx}, which has the same upper-bounding constraints on $ \y $ as~\eqref{eq:sawtooth-relax-tight}.
 Thus, it remains for us to show that $\cPIP$ is sharp.

 \textbf{Sharpness of $\cPIP$.} Before beginning the proof, we set up some helpful notation.
 First, we define the projections onto $ (x, \bm g, \bm \alpha) $:

 In particular, these variables must satisfy~\eqref{eq:x-sawtooth-constr} and~\eqref{eq:x-sawtooth-epi-constr}.
 We also define the corresponding projections onto~$x$, namely